 OIG was appointed as the responsible entity to the Trust with effect from 20 December 2017.
-The table below shows each directors length of services as at 31 December 2021 as director of OIG and their length of service as a director of OIG while it has been acting as responsible entity to the Trust.
+The table below shows each directors length of services as at 31 December 2022 as director of OIG and their length of service as a director of OIG while it has been acting as responsible entity to the Trust.

-Date appoint Date appointed as Length of Ser Service in years
+Date appointed as a director of OIG Length of Service in years

-Executive Director a director of OIG Company Trust
+Company Trust

-Frank Tearle 12 November 2009 12+ 4+
+Frank Tearle 12 November 2009 13+ 5+

-Sarah Wiesener 26 October 2018 3+ 3+
+Sarah Wiesener 26 October 2018 4+ 4+

-Michael Sutherland 1 October 2019 2+ 2+
+Michael Sutherland 1 October 2019 3+ 3+